LaunchAcademy/clinic-js-oop-disney/README.md

 ## Instructions

-You have been tasked with creating an Object-Oriented system to keep track of the happenings at a certain educational institution not unlike Launch Academy.
-A few engineers have already provided tests for the features needed for the system.
-However, they need your help satisfying these tests so that they can track students and their students system check submissions for each of their cohorts.
+You have been tasked with creating an Object-Oriented app to keep track of the happenings all of our favorite disney movies!
+However, we need your help satisfying these tests so that we can track characters and their soundtracks for each of their movie.
 Based on a product planning session, you have determined these are the javascript classes you will need:

 * `Character`
 * `Song`